HeardLibrary/digital-scholarship/script/wikidata/ld4.md

 -----

-## Adding data to the spreadsheet prior to upload
+## Adding data to the spreadsheet prior to upload (5m 20s)

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/BWQOyd1M0So" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+[LibreOffice website](https://www.libreoffice.org/) LibreOffice is free, open source software.
+The LibreOffice Calc program is the recommended program for editing CSV files.
+It is better than Excel for some technical reasons, but Excel is OK for this exercise. **Note:** If you do not use LibreOffice, be sure to close the CSV file prior to running the VanderBot upload script.

 -----

-## Downloading the VanderBot script
+## Downloading the VanderBot script (54s)

 <iframe width="1120" height="630" src="https://www.youtube.com/embed/yKC2evfxfE8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>